 Regardless, the acceptance of Biodynamics has followed Schopenhauer’s maxim:

 It might just be that BD winegrowers are obsessive about quality.
 They spend so much time in the vineyard that this perhaps that is the reason why it seems to work.
 Doubtless, as prevention is better than cure, increased vineyard surveillance and vine management must help.
 This is an argument that does not need to attribute anything to either homoeopathic sprays or cosmic influences.
 It’s treating the vineyard like a garden, which perhaps is reason enough.

 However, there is clear scientific evidence though that BD methods do increase soil microbial life enormously.
 It’s likely that this makes a huge difference.
 Meanwhile, research into the effects of various biodynamic preparations is continuing.

 Is it special?

 All the evidence I need is in my wineglass.
-Time after time, BD-made wine is in the very top-drawer, confirmed by numerous blind tastings.
-The good news is that as BD practices have spread you can buy BD wines in supermarkets and wine shops, at real-world prices.
+Many BD wines are in the very top-drawer.
+The good news is that you can easily find BD wines in supermarkets and wine shops, at real-world prices.